damianjwilliams/Rapid_BLE_sensor_reading/README.md

 # Rapid_BLE_sensor_reading
 The aim of this project is to see if it is possible to use BLE advertising data alone to monitor sensor data at high speed.
-This method does not require pairing between the sensor and the computer and only requires the name of the BLE sensor to be known.
+This method does not require pairing between the sensor and the computer and only requires the name and MAC address of the BLE sensor to be known.
 In this case, the temperature sensor data in advertisements broadcast from an ESP32 and data were read using Python.
+There doesn't seem to be much practical use for this (in most cases you can pair the sensor and computer, which enables much higher speed communication) but it was fun figuring it out.

 ## ESP32 setup
 An ESP32 dev board is used to transmit data from a [TMP102](https://www.sparkfun.com/products/13314) sensor.
 The maximum rate at which the sensor rate can be read is ~8 Hz, below the maximum rate at which the advertisements are transmitted.
 I didn't have a sensor which could update faster, unfortunately.
 The arduino code (BLE_temp_sensor.ino) is based on [BLEcast](https://github.com/ericbarch/BLECast) by Eric Barch.